matrix-org/matrix-spec-proposals/proposals/1680-cross-signing.md

 > List of users who have updated their device identity keys, or who now share
 > an encrypted room with the client, or who have received additional
-> attestations or revocations since the previous sync response.
+> attestations or revocations that are visible to the user since the previous
+> sync response.

 TODO: S2S stuff